MicrosoftDocs/Viva/Viva/goals/understand-orgs-and-teams.md

 - m365initiative-viva-goals
 search.appverid:
 - MET150
-description: "Learn how progress status is calculated in Viva Goals and how to track it. "
+description: "Learn about Organizations and Teams in Viva Goals and how to structure them. "
 ---

 # Understand Organizations and Teams in Viva Goals